oplatek/pykaldi-eval/README.rst

 Real Time Factor (RTF), Latency (LAT), Word Error Rate (WER) and Sentence Error Rate (SER) based on decoding parameters.

-We choose to intestigate the influence of
+We choose to investigate the influence of
  * beam
  * lattice-beam
  * max-active states
  * wave length
-On metrix RTF, LAT, WER and SER mentioned above.
+On metrics RTF, LAT, WER and SER mentioned above.

-We did not experiment with the Lexicon size and Language Model (LM) complexity, which certainly influence all the metrixs, but expecially the LM complexity is hard to describe and visualise.
+We did not experiment with the Lexicon size and Language Model (LM) complexity, which certainly influence all the metrics, but especially the LM complexity is hard to describe and visualise.

-Note that decoding is language indipendent since the LM complexity and lexicon size is fixed.
+Note that decoding is language independent since the LM complexity and lexicon size is fixed.
 We used LM TODO with lexicon size 17000 TODO?